aws-samples/aws-sagemaker-pipelines-skin-classification/README.md

 1. Go to [link](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T)
 2. Select "**Access Dataset**" in top right, and review the license Creative Commons Attribution-NonCommercial 4.0 International Public License.
 3. If you accept license, then select "**Original Format Zip**" and download the zip.
-4. [Create S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) and choose a name starting with "sagemaker" (this will allow SageMaker to access the bucket without any extra permissions) and upload dataverse_files.zip to it.
+4. [Create S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) and choose a name starting with "sagemaker" (this will allow SageMaker to access the bucket without any extra permissions).
+You can enable access logigng and encryption for securtiy best practices.
+Upload dataverse_files.zip to it.
 Save the S3 bucket path for later use.
 5. Make a note of the name of the bucket you have stored the data in, and the names of any subsequent folders, they will be needed later.